ANDREI CERVANTES

 GENERALLY, I'M A NOMAD

 I often lead — and welcome with open arms — complicated global challenges.
-My default nomadic way of life, spending every quarter in a new city, uniquely equips me to take on the travel demands and lengthy remote spells usually required.
+I’m light on my feet, which uniquely equips me to take on the travel demands and remote spells often required of complex efforts.

 A BIT MORE ABOUT ME